 3. Learn About the Different Trails

 There is a great deal of variety among the trails of the park.
 Some are short, some are long.
 Some are easy, some are difficult.
 Each trail will lead to to different views and provide different opportunities.
 Some, like the Angel’s Landing trail, may also be intimidating or even frightening if you have a fear of heights.
 Take the time to learn about the different trails and hikes to see what appeals the most to you.
-This site is an excellent guide for information on the hikes and trails.

 As you read about the various hikes keep in mind that most posted hiking times will not account for time to photograph.
 Even some of the shorter hikes, like Riverside Walk for example, could easily become much more time consuming if you stop at a lot of different places along the trail for photographs.